 This strategy is called the Island Approach

 , and it can be applied to financing as well as rewards.
-For instance, you could have one rewards card for everyday purchases that you can pay in full within a single billing period, a card offering 0% on new purchases
+For instance, you could have a card offering 0% on new purchases

-for big-ticket buys that will take a while to repay, and a 0% balance transfer card
+for big-ticket buys that will take a while to repay, in addition to a 0% balance transfer card

 for reducing the cost of existing debt.

 The Island Approach isn’t for everyone, though.
-And that is why your decision about using more than one rewards card should ultimately come down to personal preference and your credit performance to date.
-If you don’t feel comfortable managing more than one credit card account at a time or you’ve found yourself missing payments and making other mistakes with just a single card, you’re probably better off not adding more plastic to the mix.
+If you don’t feel comfortable managing more than one credit card account at a time, or you’ve found yourself missing payments and making other mistakes with just a single card, you’re probably better off not adding more plastic to the mix.